sophi-li/sourdough-timer/README.md

 ## Tutorial

-You can find a full tutorial on how to create this text message reminder app in my [Dev blog](https://dev.to/sophia_wyl).
+You can find a full tutorial on how to create this text message reminder app in my blog post, [So You Forgot to Feed Your Sourdough Starter Baby? 🍞👶](https://dev.to/sophia_wyl/so-you-forgot-to-feed-your-sourdough-starter-baby-1g8c)

 ## License
 [MIT](https://github.com/sophi-li/sourdough-timer/blob/master/LICENSE)